energysistem/manuals/44315-Headphones 7/en/093_Battery_life.md

 ## Battery life

 Your headphones' battery life depends on the mode enabled and the selected volume.
-See following table for the ratio between selected volume and battery life:
+See the following table for the ratio between selected volume and battery life:

 |  |  |  |
 |:-------|:-------|:-------|